ludykraks/cheezzypizza/README.md

 # Cheezzy Pizza Website
-This is the official website of Cheezzy Pizza Ghana
+This is the official website for Cheezzy Pizza Ghana

 ## Technology
 This site is hosted on Netlify and obviously, files are hosted on github